Canonical bases and higher representation theory

 As indicated earlier in the introduction, this sort of result is particularly interesting because of its positivity consequences: \begin{corollary} If $\fg$ is finite dimensional and simply-laced, then the structure coefficients of multiplication of the canonical basis of $\dot{U}$ are all Laurent polynomials with positive integer coefficients.
 The same holds for matrix coefficients in the canonical basis of its action on any tensor product of finite dimensional modules. \end{corollary}

-Let us indicate why the hypotheses on Theorem \ref{main} are necessary.
-If the Cartan matrix is not symmetric, then Theorem \ref{main} simply will not hold: the categorifications we use exist, but their indecomposables don't give a canonical basis, since we know that the analogue of Corollary \ref{cor:positive} fails.
+Now let us give some indication of why the hypotheses on Theorem \ref{main} are necessary.
+If the Cartan matrix is not symmetric, then Theorem \ref{main} simply will not hold: the categorifications we use exist, but their projectives don't give a canonical basis, since we know that the analogue of Corollary \ref{cor:positive} fails.

-If the Cartan matrix is symmetric but has infinite type, Theorem \ref{main}(b) applies, but at the moment we know no proof of the analogue of Theorem \ref{main}(a).
+If the Cartan matrix is symmetric, but has infinite type, Theorem \ref{main}(b) applies, but at the moment we know no proof of the analogue of Theorem \ref{main}(a).
 It seems likely that that this categorical interpretation of the canonical basis will hold both for $\dot{U}$ and arbitrary tensor products of a group of lowest weight representations with a group of highest weight representations.
-Later in this paper, we'll define precanonical structures on these spaces.
-However, the techniques in the proof of Theorem \ref{main} do not suffice to prove that a canonical basis exists in this case, let alone that such a basis arises from a categorification.
-The proof of Theorem \ref{main}(b) uses that highest and lowest weight modules of $\dot{U}$ are the same in a very strong way, so it cannot proceed here.
+Later in this paper, we'll define precanonical structures on these spaces but the techniques in the proof of Theorem \ref{main} do not suffice to prove that a canonical basis exists in this case, let alone that such a basis arises from a categorification.
+The proof of Theorem \ref{main} uses that highest and lowest weight modules of $\dot{U}$ are the same in a very strong way, so it cannot proceed here.

-A proof of Theorem \ref{main}(b) in infinite symmetric type will require very different techniques.
+A proof of Theorem \ref{main}(a) in general type will require very different techniques.
 One promising approach would be to apply Lemma \ref{asymptotic} to the categorical actions on quantizations of quiver varieties described in \cite{Webcatq}.
 However, in order to do so, we must prove that certain functors are full, and this fullness is equivalent to Kirwan surjectivity for quiver varieties.
 This is a long-standing open problem, so until it finds a solution, we cannot use this approach.
 See \cite{JKK} for a more extensive discussion of the Kirwan surjectivity problem for a general hyperk\"ahler quotient.

 Even if this approach is successful, it can only be applied to the canonical basis of $1_\la \dot{U} 1_{\la'}$ where $\la$ and $\la'$ both lie in the positive or negative Tits cone $\fg$ (the union of the Weyl group orbits of the dominant or antidominant Weyl chamber).
-For example, for affine Lie algebras, it would exclude the case where $\la$ or $\la'$ has level 0.
-Another approach which could potentially apply in all cases would be to apply the techniques of \cite{EWHodge} in this context, but it remains to be seen if this can be successful.
+A more promising approach in general would be to apply the techniques of \cite{EWHodge} in this context, but it remains to be seen if this can be successful.